DioneAmancio/survey-instrument-replication-package/README.md

 The folder **statistical_analysis/** contains the quantitative datasets and statistical outputs used in the inferential and exploratory analyses reported in the manuscript.

-Expected contents include:
+* **my_data.csv**

-* Cleaned datasets used for statistical analyses
+  Cleaned quantitative dataset used as input for the statistical analyses.

+* **seniority_results.csv**
+  Statistical comparison results for analyses stratified by participant seniority level.

+* **usage_results.csv**
+  Statistical comparison results for analyses stratified by GenAI usage frequency.

-* Group comparison results
+* **dunn_posthoc_all_results.csv**
+  Complete results of Dunn’s post-hoc pairwise comparisons performed after omnibus significance testing.

-* Post-hoc analysis outputs
+* **dunn_posthoc_significant_results.csv**
+  Filtered subset of statistically significant Dunn’s post-hoc comparisons.

-* Exploratory subgroup analyses
+* **exploratory_stratified_analysis.csv**
+  Results of additional exploratory subgroup and stratified analyses conducted during the study.

 ---